sgjava/ubuntu-mini/README.md

 ### Requirements
 * Ubuntu 12.04 desktop (I used a VirtualBox VM)
-    * Add 8 GB hard disk under Storage using Oracle VM VirtualBox Manager
+    * Add 8 GB hard disk under Storage using Oracle VM VirtualBox Manager in place of an 8 GB SD card
 * A Mini PC with a Rockchip RK3066 dual core ARM A9 processor.
 The following are officially supported:
     * Ugoos UG802
     * MK808 (w/o bluetooth)
     * Rikomagic MK802 III (w/o bluetooth)
+    * Rikomagic MK802-IV
+    * OEM CX919
+    * Tronsmart MK908
+    * iMito QX1
+    * Tronsmart T428
 * A monitor or TV with an available HDMI input (I used a Motorola Lapdock).
 * An OTG USB cable appropriate for your device.
 For the Windows PC side we need a full size USB A connector.
 The Mini PC side of this cable varies, depending on the device.
 A MK808 uses a Mini USB male connector.
 The UG802 and the MK802 III use a Micro USB male connector.
 * A MicroSD of at least 4GB in size to hold the linuxroot filesystem.